Naushink27/DevTinder/HomeWork.md

 - Diff b/w app.use and app.all
 - write a dummy auth middleware for admin, user except login.
 - Error Handling
+- Created free cluster on MongoDB.
+- Installed Mongoose and then connected to the cluster.
+- Connected to the DB before starting the server.
+- Created User Schema & user Model.
+- Created new instamce of the User model.
+- Push Some documents using API calls from postman.
+- Error Handling using try and catch.